jaybjackie/RocketShootProject/README.md

 <img width="1292" alt="representpic" src="https://user-images.githubusercontent.com/88821578/144994155-f4585640-fcb6-4cc4-9e62-7f0e3f3809a0.png">

+This Project is created to satisfy creator demand.
+When I was little I'm the fan of 'platypus' the game that airplane firing enemy to earn score.
+So I decide to do this style of game by my own style to become 'Rocket shoot Game'

 #### coding on Python version 3.9.7
 #### Not requires any tools or library.

 # Class Description

 Rocket Shoot Game is created by many source code.